dzfweb/nativescript-emoji/README.md

 ```

 ## How to use
 Set emoji property name with the short-name of the emoji.
+`<Emoji:Emoji name="joy" />`

 The full list you can access on the link below.
 http://apps.timwhitlock.info/emoji/tables/unicode